Madonna: 2007–2011: Filmmaking, Hard Candy, and business ventures

 Madonna released and performed the song "Hey You" at the London Live Earth concert in July 2007.
 She announced her departure from Warner Bros.
 Records, and declared a new $120 million, ten-year 360 deal with Live Nation.
 In 2008, Madonna produced and wrote I Am Because We Are, a documentary on the problems faced by Malawians; it was directed by Nathan Rissman, who worked as Madonna's gardener.
 She also directed her first film, Filth and Wisdom.
 The plot of the film revolved around three friends and their aspirations.
 The Times said she had "done herself proud" while The Daily Telegraph described the film as "not an entirely unpromising first effort [but] Madonna would do well to hang on to her day job."
 On March 10, 2008, Madonna was inducted into the Rock and Roll Hall of Fame in her first year of eligibility.
 She did not sing at the ceremony but asked fellow Hall of Fame inductees and Michigan natives the Stooges to perform her songs "Burning Up" and "Ray of Light".

 Madonna released her eleventh studio album, Hard Candy, in April 2008.
 Containing R&B and urban pop influences, the songs on Hard Candy were autobiographical in nature and saw Madonna collaborating with Justin Timberlake, Timbaland, Pharrell Williams and Nate "Danja" Hills.
 The album debuted at number one in 37 countries and on the Billboard 200.
 Caryn Ganz from Rolling Stone complimented it as an "impressive taste of her upcoming tour", while BBC correspondent Mark Savage panned it as "an attempt to harness the urban market".

 "4 Minutes" was released as the album's lead single and peaked at number three on the Billboard Hot 100.
 It was Madonna's 37th top-ten hit on the chart and pushed her past Elvis Presley as the artist with the most top-ten hits.
 In the UK she retained her record for the most number-one singles for a female artist; "4 Minutes" becoming her thirteenth.
-At the 23rd Japan Gold Disc Awards, Madonna received her fifth Artist of the Year trophy from Recording Industry Association of Japan, the most for any artist.
 To further promote the album, she embarked on the Sticky & Sweet Tour, her first major venture with Live Nation.
 With a total gross of $408 million, it ended up as the second highest-grossing tour of all time, behind the Rolling Stones's A Bigger Bang Tour.
 It remained the highest-grossing tour by a solo artist until Roger Waters' the Wall Live surpassed it in 2013.